briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

-    reasonable cause to believe that the operator has been charged with or convicted of any violation of law or ordinance, or has committed any other act or omission, that would or could result in the suspension or cancellation of the operator’s license, permit or privilege.
+    reasonable cause to believe that the operator has been charged with or convicted of any violation of law or ordinance, or has committed any other act or omission, that would or could result in the suspension or cancellation of the operator's license, permit or privilege.

     3. _(3)_ Regarding an operator allegedly in the category described in subsection (a)(4) of this section, the offender and the operator of the